 Housing costs in Loomis are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Loomis is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Loomis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Loomis is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Loomis who work in office and administrative support (17.99%), sales jobs (11.32%), and teaching (8.47%).

 Also of interest is that Loomis has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Loomis citizens is very high relative to the national average among all cities (21.84%): 34.74% of adults in Loomis have a bachelor's degree or even advanced degree.
+The citizens of Loomis are very well educated compared to the average community in the nation: 34.74% of adults in Loomis have a bachelor's degree or even advanced degree.

 The per capita income in Loomis in 2010 was $33,432, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $133,728 for a family of four.